The 12 Critical Components of a Successful (and profitable) Online Community

 In the 100 day process, it’s really important that you, as the community leader bring them from a place of uncertainty about the community to a place of complete advocacy.

-Now, in order to do this, we use the 100 day process as well as a series of emails and check in’s that distribute content, share popular posts, and connect like minded people inside of the community.
+Now, in order to do this, we use the 100-day process as well as a series of emails and check in’s that distribute content, share popular posts, and connect with like-minded people inside of the community.